shpml/fundamentals/05_chapter/08_assesment.md

 6) Style your nav bar by adding a `background-color` of #808080 in your CSS file.
 The nav bar should now look gray!

-7) Color and position your navbar items.
+7) Color and position your nav bar items.
 Follow the steps below:

-* Set the two links in the navbar with a background color of #ffbf00.
+* Set the two links in the nav bar with a `background-color` of #ffbf00.
 * Make color of the link text white.
 * Set a padding of the links to 35px.
 * Make sure to display the links as a block and float them left.